Young man with glasses looks at his laptop in a co-working space with people working at a desk in the background.

 How long do collections stay on a credit report?

-For example, if you missed a payment on June 1, 2023, your lender would likely charge it off by December 1, 2023.
-So, the debt wouldn’t be removed from your credit report until December 1, 2030.
+For example, if you missed a payment on June 1, 2025, and don’t make any payments after that, your lender would likely charge it off by December 1, 2025.
+The charge-off and collection wouldn’t be removed from your credit report until December 1, 2032.

 How accounts in collection affect your credit score

-Collection accounts will likely have a negative impact on your credit score mainly because it pertains to payment history, which is a significant factor in calculating credit scores.
-You may see a drop in your credit score when your account is sent to collection.
-And while the collections account remains on your credit report for 7 years, the impact of this account on your credit score reduces over time.
+Collection accounts will likely have a negative impact on your credit score.
+Late payments and collections affect your payment history, which is a significant factor in calculating credit scores.
+You may see a drop in your credit score when your account is sent to collections.

 Did you know?